F5Networks/f5-openstack-hot/experimental/templates/solutions/autoscale/ltm/2nic/existing_stack/dynamic/README.md

 ## Introduction

 This solution uses a Heat template to launch the deployment of F5 Virtual Edition (VE) instances in **OS::Heat::AutoScalingGroup** that can scale arbitrary resources.
-The BIG-IP VEs have the <a href="https://f5.com/products/big-ip/local-traffic-manager-ltm">Local Traffic Manager</a> (LTM) module enabled to provide advanced traffic management functionality.
+The BIG-IP VEs have the [Local Traffic Manager (LTM)](https://f5.com/products/big-ip/local-traffic-manager-ltm) module enabled to provide advanced traffic management functionality.

 In this auto scale solution, as thresholds are met, the number of BIG-IP VE LTM instances automatically increases or decreases accordingly.
 Scaling thresholds are by default based on **network.incoming.bytes.rate** meter.
 The meter type can be changed by providing the parameter value.
 This solution is for BIG-IP LTM only.